-During 2021/22, SWT secured a government grant worth £136,000 to boost the roll-out of on street Electric Vehicle (EV) charge points in council-owned car parks.
+During 2021/22, SWT secured a government grant worth £136,000 to boost the rollout of on street Electric Vehicle (EV) charge points in council-owned car parks.
 This programme of works has now been completed, with 22kW fast EV charge points now installed in Minehead, Porlock, Taunton, Watchet, Wellington, Williton, and Wiveliscombe.
-A charge point in Dunster was initially deemed prohibitively expensive, but that has been revisited this year and officers are now exploring the installation of a EVCP in the village via the ESPO framework.
+A charge point in Dunster was initially deemed prohibitively expensive, but that has been revisited this year and there are now plans to install 2x 22kw chargers at Dunster Steep car park via the ESPO framework.